-MB ChB (UFS) Pr nr 0681652
+MB ChB (UFS) Pr. no. 0681652

 Capricorn Beach Estate, Muizenberg

+The decision to start psychotherapy is often a difficult one.
+In a private, contained space we meet and commit ourselves to the work.
+Together we undertake a journey of self-discovery, and we pay attention to patterns that may be interfering with the natural unfolding of the personality.
 Within our psychological makeup there exists a natural process of inner growth.
-Together we undertake a journey of self-discovery, and we pay attention to patterns that may be interfering with the natural unfolding of the personality.
 It is the natural tendency of the personality to want to develop towards greater fulfilment.

 In his life’s work, the Swiss psychiatrist, dr. CG Jung, showed that we develop symptoms when we get stuck in old patterns.
 These old habitual ways make us too one-sided in our views of ourselves and the world we live in.
 This in turn prevents us from getting through the difficult times.

 In our work, we take note of dreams and their messages, when they appear, for they assist us in understanding ourselves.
-This serves to strengthen our relationship to our deep symbolical life and the process of inner growth.
+This serves to strengthen our relationship to our inner life and the process of inner growth.
 Few people realize that a time of crisis is an opportunity for inner growth – it makes one stronger.
 In addition, inner growth enables one to acquire a more objective perspective on life’s difficulties so as to make better, more balanced choices.

-About Creativity in Psychotherapy
+About creativity in psychotherapy

-“A patient needs only to have seen once or twice how much he is freed from a wretched state of mind by working at a symbolical picture, and he will always turn to this means of release whenever things go badly with him.”Chodorow, quoting Jung, 1997, p.
+A patient needs only to have seen once or twice how much he is freed from a wretched state of mind by working at a symbolical picture, and he will always turn to this means of release whenever things go badly with him.”Chodorow, quoting Jung, 1997, p.
 93